Queen Elizabeth Allegedly Condemned Camilla For Affair With Charles, Called Her ‘Wicked,’ ‘People’ Reports

 — People (@people) March 20, 2018

-At that time, when he allegedly spoke to his mother, the Duke of Cornwall was hoping that Her Majesty would at least allow them to be together and will not restrict them directly.
+At that time, when he allegedly spoke to his mother, the Duke of Cornwall was hoping that Her Majesty would at least allow them to be together and would not restrict them directly.
 However, the reply that Charles got was totally different from what he was expecting.

 His mother’s words shocked him to the core and based on the details outlined in Bower’s book, Charles quickly retreated to his room, and with tears in his eyes, called Camilla on the phone.